 - You need a flexible schedule that can work around your job or family responsibilities

 If you decide that community college is the best choice for you – as many Americans are doing today – it is important to select the best school for your needs.
 Since most areas of the country have a number of community colleges to choose from, it is much easier to tailor the school to meet your precise needs.
-Some of the factors to consider when choosing a community college include location, fields of study available, and the cost of tuition.
-The right community college can jumpstart your higher education efforts or your career prospects, with a fraction of the time and money required to earn your degree.
+Some factors to consider when choosing a community college include location, available fields of study, and the cost of tuition.
+The right community college can jumpstart your higher education efforts or career prospects with a fraction of the time and money required to earn your degree.